What is an electrical power transformer?

 Voltmeter reading = V1

-It is noted that the OC test of transformer or the open circuit test in a transformer is used to measure or determine the no-load current and iron losses of the transformer.
+It is noted that the OC test of a transformer or the open circuit test in a transformer is used to measure or determine the no-load current and iron losses of the transformer.

-Short circuit test on Transformer
+Short circuit test on transformer

-In the short circuit test or impedance test, the transformer secondary side (usually low voltage winding) is short-circuited by the thick conductor, and variable low voltage is applied to the primary side.
+In the short circuit or impedance test, the transformer’s secondary side (usually low voltage winding) is short-circuited by the thick conductor, and variable low voltage is applied to the primary side.
 The short circuit voltage is rapidly increased till at voltage Vsc full load current I1 flows in the primary side of the transformer.
 Under this condition, the copper loss is the same as the full load condition.

 Whenever the transformer becomes short-circuited then, the transformer doesn’t show any output.
 In this case, iron loss in the transformer core is negligible and copper Cu loss is high.
 It is noted that the transformer short circuit test gives full load copper Cu loss R01 and X01.
-It is noted that a short circuit test on transformer is conducted to determine full load copper Cu loss.
+It is noted that a short circuit test on the transformer is conducted to determine full-load copper Cu loss.
 The insulation resistance test is also called a routine test transformer

 What is the dyn11 vector group test?